welcor/cms-ce/README.md

 Welcome to the home of Enonic CMS Community Edition.
 Here you will find all source code for the product.

-## Checking out the code

-To check out all of the code, you have to have Git installed.
-If you have not git installed, please see instructions [here](http://help.github.com/set-up-git-redirect).
-First clone the repository with the following command:

-	git clone git@github.com:enonic/cms-ce.git

 ## Building with Maven

 Build all code and run all tests including integration tests: